Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 The Forgotten QB Sleeper

-Fantasy players are buzzing about Caleb Williams heading into 2025, pushing his ADP well into the top 10 QBs.
+Fantasy players are buzzing about Caleb Williams heading into 2025.
 And for good reason.
-He landed big coaching and weapons upgrades this offseason — and offers sneaky rushing upside.
+He landed big coaching and weapons upgrades this offseason and offers sneaky rushing upside.

-You know who else got coaching and weapon upgrades — and offers sneaky rushing upside?
+You know who else got supporting cast upgrades and offers sneaky rushing upside?
 Trevor Lawrence.
-Yet he’s flying under the radar and is still available deep into QB2 territory.
+Yet he’s flying under the radar and is still available late in fantasy drafts, with an ADP of QB20.

 Coen Boosted Mayfield.
 Now It’s Lawrence’s Turn.